NISH1001/mind-cave/_posts/2020-04-03-wavering-thoughts.markdown

 Oh yeah!
 I have started doing calisthenics again.
 I have form a “proper” habit of going to bed early and waking up early.
 I think that’s good for me, especially with the lockdown in place.
-I was planning to start my personal newsletter (for which I had started compiling thingg but failing once again!).
+I was planning to start my personal newsletter (for which I had started compiling things but failed once again!).
 I guess just like other things, it will be procrastinated!

-I have been partly successful in not “overthinking” much.
+I have been partly successful in not [overthinking](https://www.youtube.com/watch?v=pwhsXSh5OHI){:class="paradox"} much.
 I guess.
 Yeah, I guess!
 That’s how life has been.
 Just guessing about the unknowns, how it is going to turn out in future times to come looking back at which I might have some other type of interpretation.
 Just imagine yourself in a future version of your own “self” that’s writing about the past.